ocavue/vad-web/packages/vad-web/README.md

 ### SpeechData <a id="speech-data" href="#speech-data">#</a>

-An interface that represents speech data.
+An object representing speech data.

 <dl>